Running a LaTeX file

 About run configurations

-To run all run configurations in the project, you can use the Build Project
+To run all run configurations in a project, use Build Project next to the run configuration dropdown.

 Template run configurations